-23. MATERIAL RELATED PARTY TRANSACTIONS
+24. MATERIAL RELATED PARTY TRANSACTIONS

-In addition to the transactions and balances disclosed in elsewhere in the consolidated financial statements, the Group enters into the following related party transactions.
+In addition to the transactions and balances disclosed elsewhere in the consolidated financial statements, the Group enters into the following related parties transactions during the year.

 (a) Key management personnel remuneration

 Remuneration for key management personnel, including amounts paid to the Company's directors disclosed in Note 8 to the consolidated financial statements is as follows: